MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***
 - **1**: Power Automate for desktop will authenticate to the corporate proxy server using the current user's credentials.

-## Configure Power Automate for desktop to clean up run files
+## Configure Power Automate for desktop to prevent clean up of run files

 | | |
 |---|---|